This post shares the method I used to delay water from freezing for Midnight and the other cats in my yard during the

 Alley Cat Allies – Winter Weather Tips

-To keep the water from freezing for as long as possible, I stacked bowls with a hot pack (heated in the microwave) and then place the entire stack into a small styrofoam cooler.
+To keep the water from freezing for as long as possible, I stacked bowls with a hot pack (heated in the microwave) and then placed the entire stack into a small styrofoam cooler.